-How to Have a Good Day is a free online course for Bath students feeling down or despondent.
+How to Have a Good Day is a free course for Bath students feeling down or despondent.

 Key topics we cover: